GaiusSensei/SCP-TCG/Rulebook/Chapter 3 - Game Proper.md

 B. Remove one counter of every kind on all cards in the shared World zone.
 - eg. if there is an event card with two anomaly counters and one charge counter, as well as an anomaly card with four anomaly counters, the active player should remove one anomaly and one charge counter on the event card, and remove one anomaly counter on the anomaly card).

-C. Randomly reveal a card from the Unidentified Anomalies zone and place it into the shared World zone.
+C. Randomly choose one player.
+You may flip a coin if there's two players, or roll a dice, as long as all players agree.
+D. Shuffle the chosen player's Unidentified Anomalies zone, and reveal one of the cards in it.
 Any effect on the revealed card that has a trigger condition when "discovered" are triggered.
-- When randomly revealing a card on the Unidentified Anomalies zone, we suggest rolling a six-sided dice and revealing the card according to the result.
-This is to avoid mixing up the owners of the cards, as well as to prevent bias when shuffling the stack.

-D. The active player may now assign Personnel cards to secure Anomaly cards on his Site or the shared World zone.
+E. The active player may now assign Personnel cards to secure Anomaly cards on his Site or the shared World zone.
-E. Any player may now use any cards that has the "Opportunity: Secure Anomalies" keyword.
+F. Any player may now use any cards that has the "Opportunity: Secure Anomalies" keyword.
-F. When the player advances to the next phase, any effects that has a trigger condition during the "end of the Secure Anomalies Phase" are triggered.
+G. When the player advances to the next phase, any effects that has a trigger condition during the "end of the Secure Anomalies Phase" are triggered.

 Contain Anomalies Phase
 ---